konfuzio-ai/konfuzio-sdk/docs/sdk/examples/document_categorization/index.md

    :lines: 18,46-49,51
    :dedent: 4

-If a Document is initialized with no Category, it can be manually set later.
+If a Document is initialized with no Category, it will automatically be set to NO_CATEGORY.
+Another Category can be manually set later.

 .. literalinclude:: /sdk/boilerplates/test_document_categorization.py
    :language: python